sibove/perona-malik/README.md

 # Perona-Malik diffusion

 ## Disclaimer
-This repository contains the code I used in my final project for a Partial Differential Equations course during my exchange semester at [Syddansk Universitet](https://www.sdu.dk) 2021.
+This repository contains the code I used in my final project for a Partial Differential Equations course during my exchange semester at [Syddansk Universitet](https://www.sdu.dk) in 2021.
 I have not updated the code since, so I am not aware if newer versions of the libraries involved broke the scripts.

 The scripts included were written just in order to showcase the method: if you need to denoise an image, there are for sure better methods (or better implementations of this very method!).